davidmolina/davidmolina.github.io/_posts/2023-12-14-huddles-to-build-momentum.md

 Given the holiday season, business and life slowing down it’s a perfect time to update them, make any announcements, new promotions or hires, *sharpen the axe*, and prepare the entire ship to execute in that direction for the next year.

-*David Molina is an American entrepreneur, founder, and blogger.
-A son of Mexican immigrants, a former farm worker and high school drop-out, he went on to be the first in his family to attend and graduate from a university and earn an Officer Commission in Infantry.
-Molina has been a founder, co-founder and launched a wide range of companies and organizations including a veterans nonprofit, featured in multiple news outlets including The Bend Bulletin, Portland Business Journal, Univision KUNP-TV, Humans of Tech, and The Seattle Times.*
+*David Molina is an entrepreneur, strategist, and thinker–doer dedicated to exploring the full spectrum of human performance.
+Born to Mexican immigrant parents, he forged his path from farm fields to Captain in the U.S. Army, commissioner, and eventually to founding companies, nonprofits, and creative ventures.
+He shares more about health systems, business workflows, and intentional work on [Instagram at @davidcmolina](https://www.instagram.com/davidcmolina/).*